XvesS/EITLEM-Kinetics/README.md

 - `-m`: molecular fingerprint，optional: `MACCSKeys`, `ECFP`, `RDKIT`
 - `-d`: GPU device number, which will use the cpu to train the model if the GPU is not available

-For other parameter definitions, see`./Code/iter_train_scripts.py`
+For other parameter definitions, see`./Code/iter_train_scripts.py`, and

 ## Directly using Eitlem with trained weights.

 ### 1. Firstly, you can download all the weights files from **[here](https://drive.google.com/file/d/1ielYt8FwanX9GKGP-5rCV0F8H-NFckZ9/view?usp=drive_link)**

-Once the download is complete you will get a `Weights.zip`(11G), place it in the `Eitlem-Kinetics/` directory and unzip it
+Once the download is complete you will get a `Weights.zip`(11G), place it in the `EITLEM-Kinetics/` directory and unzip it

 ### 2. The following code can be used to predict the kinetic parameters of an enzyme.You need to prepare the amino acid sequence of the enzyme, as well as the SMILES format of the substrate.